STUDENT TRAVEL SCHOLARSHIP

 The annual ADAM Architecture Student Travel Scholarship offers an opportunity for an architecture student to experience and develop a greater understanding of architecture and urban design.

-The scholarship is open to applications from undergraduate and graduate students enrolled at a UK or International RIBA-accredited school of architecture, from Part I up to 3 years after Part II, or equivalent qualification.
+ABOUT THE SCHOLARSHIP: The scholarship is open to applications from undergraduate and graduate students enrolled at a UK or International RIBA-accredited school of architecture, from Part I up to 3 years after Part II, or equivalent qualification.
 Now in its ninth year, the student travel scholarship has a successful track record of supporting students to engage in international research in architecture and urban design.

-He is planning to travel to Malta to study the evolution of Baroque planning and architecture in the town of Valletta.
+He travelled to Malta to study the evolution of Baroque planning and architecture in the town of Valletta.
 With its abundance of honey-coloured Maltese limestone and unique Baroque town plan, Valletta is well known for possessing a singular harmony of design.
 In particular Nicholas plans to investigate how building materials – including a rich legacy of carved stone – and design intersect to contribute to sense of place.
 As part of this research Nicholas plans to bring a piece of Maltese stone back to London to undertake a relief stone carving of a Baroque ornament copied from a building in Valletta.

 Nicholas is currently studying Historic Architectural Stone Carving at the City & Guilds of London Art School, having previously obtained an MA in History and an MSc in Town Planning in his home country of Canada.